-The National Education and Training Survey (NETS) is a NHSE survey that offers all students and trainees the opportunity to have their say on their clinical placement experience.
-You are encouraged to participate in this survey and to visit the NETS 2024 Reporting Tool.
+The National Education and Training Survey (NETS) is a NHSE survey that offers all students and

+Resident Doctors the opportunity to have their say on their clinical placement experience.

+You are encouraged to participate in this survey and to visit the NETS 2025 Reporting Tool.